-Design files for this project can be found at the end of the post
+Design files for this project can be found here (frame) and here (MGN12)

 The more reliable my 3D printing setup gets, the greater the desire to move towards printing more exotic filaments.
 Materials such as nylon (PA) or polycarbonate (PC) have better trade-offs in mechanical properties compared to PLA or PETG filaments in areas such as strength, temperature resistance, and stiffness at the cost of being harder to print.
 One of the common requirements for printing such filaments is that the printer needs to be fully enclosed and heated to prevent drafts and temperature differentials from warping off the print bed mid-print.